-The Institute of Communication Technologies (ITC) studies the interactions between information technologies and human communication processes.
+The Institute of Digital Technologies for Communication (IDT4C) studies the interactions between information technologies and human communication processes.
 Such interactions are bidirectional: on the one hand, information technologies allow us to design innovative tools, which dramatically change the landscape of human communication; on the other hand, theories of human communication may have a remarkable impact on how communication between software systems is conceived.

-Currently, the main themes of interest at ITC are:
+Currently, the main themes of interest at IDT4C are:

 - eLearning: relationship between education, communication and digital technologies, with a special focus on instructional design, quality, and informal learning.
 This theme of research is mainly realized in the New Media in Education (NewMinE) laboratory.

 - eTourism: the role of ICT in the tourist communication, with a special focus on on-line word of mouth, digital reputation, and eLearning in tourism.
 This theme of research is mainly realized in the webatelier.net laboratory.